aajaydev/CO_ProjectAssignment/README.md

 Just add your files in the right directory, and modify the run files according to need.

-Add your source code file for the assembler in the folder named SimpleAssembler Add your source code file for the simulator in the folder named SimpleSimulator
+Add your source code file for the assembler in the folder named SimpleAssembler.
+Add your source code file for the simulator in the folder named SimpleSimulator.

 Naming Convention for the source files: SimpleAssembler, SimpleSimulator.